Prukutu/AOES-CLIM-WorkingWithData/_episodes/05-interpolating.md

 ds_obs=ds_obs.reindex(lat=list(reversed(ds_obs['lat'])))
 plt.contourf(ds_obs['sst'][0,:,:])
 ~~~
+{: .language-python}

 Read in the model data

 ~~~
 model_path='/shared/cmip5/data/historical/atmos/mon/Amon/ts/NCAR.CCSM4/r1i1p1/'
 model_file='ts_Amon_CCSM4_historical_r1i1p1_185001-200512.nc'
-ds_model=xr.open_dataset(model_file)
+ds_model=xr.open_dataset(model_path+model_file)
 ds_model
 ~~~
 {: .language-python}

 This data has lats from S to N, so we don't need to reverse it.
 Take a look at our model data.
 This data appears to have different units than the obs data.

 We can change this.

 ~~~
 ds_model['ts']=ds_model['ts']-273.15